 Raytheon Australia History

-Raytheon Australia now employs approximately 1,500 Australians in locations around the country, and has its corporate headquarters in Canberra—the beating heart of the Australian Defence Force community, as well as the seat of the Commonwealth Government.
-The company has offices in most mainland capitals, and operations in many regional centres such as Amberley, Nowra and Exmouth.
+Raytheon Australia now employs approximately 1,500 Australians in locations around the country, and has its corporate headquarters in Canberra—the centre of the Australian Defence Force community, as well as the seat of the Commonwealth Government.
+The company has offices in most mainland capitals, and operations in many regional centres including Amberley, Nowra and Exmouth.

-Raytheon Australia’s parent company—the United States’ Raytheon Company—was founded in 1922, and has bequeathed a strong legacy of technological innovation and achievement to its landed subsidiaries in Australia, the UK, Saudi Arabia, and other nations.
+Our parent company—the United States’ Raytheon Technologies—was founded in 1922, and has bequeathed a strong legacy of technological innovation and achievement to its landed subsidiaries in Australia, the UK, Saudi Arabia, and other nations.
 The American company pioneered shipborne radar, microwaves and radio technology, among other things.
-Today, the company has a number of significant product lines—particularly in missile technology—and employees around 60,000 people worldwide.
+Today, the company has a number of significant product lines—particularly in missile technology—and employs around 195,000 people worldwide.

-Raytheon Australia, and by extension the Australian Defence Force, benefits enormously by the close relationship between the two companies, as it gives Australia access to US military technology via foreign military sales contracts.
+Raytheon Australia, and by extension the Australian Defence Force, benefits enormously from the close relationship between the two companies, enabling Australian access to US military technology via foreign military sales contracts.

 Together, Defence and industry have a mutual obligation to strategically partner to create a warfighting edge for Australia’s forces and contribute to the security of the nation.

 In 1999, Raytheon Australia acquired a small local aerospace company, Aerospace Technical Services, which specialised in aeronautical engineering and flight test.
 The following year, Boeing Naval Systems was acquired with the novation of a Collins Submarine combat system contract from Boeing Australia.

 In 2003, Raytheon Australia acquired Honeywell Aerospace and Defence Services, followed by the addition of the Qantas Defence Services Avionics Business Unit contract to the company’s portfolio in 2007.